wino6687/SWEpy/README.md

 * Currently this script is not supported in Windows due to pynco only supporting Mac OS or Unix

-* Web scrapping currently only working on the northern hemisphere
+* Web scrapping currently only working on the northern hemisphere, fix coming soon

 * Requires python 3.6 and Anaconda 3

-# 1. Setup Earthdata Login
+# Setup Earthdata Login
 Create an Earthdata account to be able to download data: https://urs.earthdata.nasa.gov/

+## Optional (.netrc file vs passing Username and Password):
 Setup your username and password in a .netrc file
 Run this command in the directory you will be working in